openenergymonitor/emontx4/docs/emontx4_emonpi_install.md

         pubchannels = ToEmonCMS,
         nodename = emonTx4
 ```

+*If you have a relative new emonSD image, this interfacer configuration will already be populated*.

 With that in place you should now see the emonTx4 inputs appear in your Emoncms inputs list.